k-belanger/pagination-content-filter/README.md

 ## Exceeds Expectations:
 - Dynamically add a search bar to filter the students by name.
+- The search returns results where the search term is found in any part of the name or email address.
+- For easy testing purposes:
+    - all students = 68 results
+    - phillip = 7 results
+    - phil = 13 resuls
+    - mary = 0 results
-- If no matches were forund a message displays that tells the user so.
+- If there are no matches forund a message displays that tells the user so.
+- If the search bar has no value all students will be displayed
+- Note: Search button must be clicked in order to activate search.
+Pressing the enter key does not work at this time.

+* Project was built using plain JavaScript.
+No jQuery was used intentionally.